mberrisford/as-a11yspecialist/src/pages/posts/fieldset-vs-group.md

 ## Option 2: role="group"

-The role="group" attribute is an alternative for situations where `fieldset` may not align with the design or structure.
-But, you have to be careful to match `fieldset`'s built-in accessibility.
+The role="group" attribute is an alternative for situations where fieldset may not align with the design or structure.
+But, you have to be careful to match fieldset's built-in accessibility.

-### Code snippet using `role="group"` + `aria-labelledby`
+### Code snippet using role="group" + `aria-labelledby`

 ```html
 <form>